akumakumu/semelparous40/README.md

 <p>Simply put, this keyboard that i made is the last and endgame for me.</p>

 <h2>Pre·requisite</h2>
-Since i'm cheap and don't wanna going to deep in this keyboard rabbit hole, there is some requirement for my end game keyboard.
+Since i'm cheap and don't wanna going too deep in this keyboard rabbit hole, there is some requirement for my end game keyboard.
 <br><br>
 • 40% Ortholinear Split
 <br>